ninasjoberg/php_blog/README.md

 - allow admin to delete comments (if they are inappropriate)
 - allow not logged in visitors to like a blog post
 - add categories and search for category
+- make styling for logged in view and edit post view